junxit/us-congress-bills-111/metadata.md

 - 2010-09-29 — Introduced in House
 - 2010-09-29 — Introduced in House
 - 2010-09-29 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-11-29 — Considered under suspension of the rules. (consideration: CR H7623-7624)
+- 2010-11-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6392.
+- 2010-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-29 — Mr. Clay moved to suspend the rules and pass the bill.
+- 2010-11-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7623)
+- 2010-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7623)